 Call for Papers - 2020 CIBEL Global Network Virtual Conference and Young Scholars Workshop

 The COVID-19 pandemic brings enormous challenges and uncertainties to world economy and global trade.
-In response, the Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre will be hosting the CIBEL Global Network Conference and Young Scholars Workshop as a series of virtual panel sessions from June 2020.
-The conference is dedicated to research on the urging issues in the international business and economic law field with the theme of “COVID-19 and international economic law: China and a changing world”.
+In response, the Herbert Smith Freehills China International Business and Economic Law (CIBEL) Centre hosted the CIBEL Global Network Conference and Young Scholars Workshop as a series of virtual panel sessions in June 2020.
+The conference was dedicated to research on the urging issues in the international business and economic law field with the theme of “COVID-19 and international economic law: China and a changing world”.

 About the Virtual Conference and Young Scholars Workshop

-The virtual conference will be live-streamed and open to registered audiences.
-Every fortnight from June to September 2020, there will be one 1-1.5 hour panel session focusing on a specific CIBEL area and the impact of COVID-19 pandemic.
-Successful applicants will be invited to make contributions to a publication based on their papers presented at the conference and/or workshop.
+The virtual conference was live-streamed and open to registered audiences.
+Every fortnight from June to September 2020, there was one 1-1.5 hour panel session focusing on a specific CIBEL area and the impact of COVID-19 pandemic.
+Successful applicants were invited to make contributions to a publication based on their papers presented at the conference and/or workshop.

-Young scholars, including those who are pursuing their PhD degrees are strongly encouraged to submit their papers to the Young Scholars Workshop, where they will have opportunities to present their work and get constructive feedback from senior researchers.
-Submissions to Young Scholars Workshop are open to any topic within the CIBEL research areas and are not limited to the COVID-19 related issues.
+Young scholars, including those who were pursuing their PhD degrees were strongly encouraged to submit their papers to the Young Scholars Workshop, where they had opportunities to present their work and get constructive feedback from senior researchers.
+Submissions to Young Scholars Workshop were open to any topic within the CIBEL research areas and were not limited to the COVID-19 related issues.

-The theme of the 2020 CIBEL Global Network Virtual Conference is “COVID-19 and international economic law: China and a changing world”.
+The theme of the 2020 CIBEL Global Network Virtual Conference was “COVID-19 and international economic law: China and a changing world”.

-The Conference and Young Scholars Workshop will consider abstracts in all disciplines of law, including cross-disciplinary legal studies, which have a significant focus on issues relating to China and international business and economic law that is understood its broad sense.
-We invite proposals on all aspects of international business and economic law related to China.
+The Conference and Young Scholars Workshop considered abstracts in all disciplines of law, including cross-disciplinary legal studies, which have a significant focus on issues relating to China and international business and economic law that is understood its broad sense.
+We invited proposals on all aspects of international business and economic law related to China.